michaeldeane62/beny_wifi/README.md

     <img alt="Version" src="https://img.shields.io/github/manifest-json/v/Jarauvi/beny_wifi?filename=custom_components%2Fbeny_wifi%2Fmanifest.json&label=Version">
 </div>

+*PRs accepted!
+My progress with this integration is veeery slow right now and I definitely appreciate help!*

 ⚠️*DISCLAIMER: I DO NOT TAKE ANY RESPONSIBILITY OF DAMAGED OR DESTROYED PROPERTY, INJURIES OR HUMAN CASUALTIES.
 USE AT YOUR OWN RISK*

 <div align="left">